nmc-costa/HIcode/README.md

+© 2021 nmc-costa.
+All Rights Reserved. “simplifyhit”™ is a trademark of nmc-costa.

-# HIcode: Halfway Integration for Seamless Code Management and Collaboration
+# 🚀 HIcode: Halfway Integration for Seamless Code Management and Collaboration
 HIcode is an impactful integration framework that harmonizes data teams, fostering seamless collaboration.
 With HIcode, developers unlock the potential for a more robust, sustainable and agnostic software system, maximizing project success and driving innovation.
-Embrace symplification! 🚀 #HIcode
+Embrace symplification!  #HIcode

 <p align="center">